Dichotomy of heavy and light pairs of holes in the $t-J$ model

 We note that in early exact diagonalization studies on small systems \cite{Dagotto1990pair,Poilblanc1994}, the integration over all momenta, or the consideration of only momentum zero, leads to a much sharper low energy peak in the $d$-wave than in the $s$-wave case.
 We attribute this to the widely different dispersions of the $s$- and $d$-wave peaks revealed here, and the exact $C_4$ symmetry in small systems.

-The geometric string theory correctly predicts the $d$-wave character of the weakly dispersive band, as well as the accumulation of spectral weight at $\vec{k}=(0,0)$ \cite{Grusdt2022_arxiv}.
-A more detailed comparison of spectral weights for different values of $m_4$ shows good qualitative agreement at low energies (see supplementary material).
+The geometric string theory correctly predicts the $d$-wave character of the weakly dispersive band, as well as the accumulation of spectral weight at high energies for $\vec{k}=(0,0)$ \cite{Grusdt2023}.
+A more detailed comparison of spectral weights for different values of $m_4$ shows very good qualitative agreement at low energies (see supplementary material).

 So far, we considered a singlet excitation.
 In order to annihilate a triplet instead, we define the triplet pair operator as